mdavoodi/www/source/blog/2015-10-26-vault-cubbyhole-principles.md

 * Environment information is often logged at application or container startup, and may be accessible by others within a short time frame.
-* It may be difficult or impossible to configure the application launcher or management system to perform this functionality, especially without writing a framework, executor, or other large chunk of code.
 * If an application fails and it (or its container) is restarted, it may see an out-of-date `temp` token in its environment.

+Additionally, it may be difficult or impossible to configure the application launcher or management system to perform this functionality, especially without writing a framework, executor, or other large chunk of code.

+As a result, this is a conceptually easy approach but can be difficult to execute.
+Often, a hybrid approach with a push model and pull or coprocess model will be the right approach.

+#### Pulling

 In a pull model, the application, upon startup, reaches out to a token-providing service to fetch a `temp` token.
-Alternately, rather than coding this logic into each application or container, a small boostrapping application could perform this task, then start the final application and pass the value of the `perm` token in.
+Alternately, rather than coding this logic into each application or container, a small boostrapping application could perform this task, then start the final application and pass the value of the `perm` token in (essentially, a hyrid pull/push) model).
 The same bootstrapping application could be used across machines or containers.

 The pull model provides some benefits: